MineLib/MineLib.Network/README.md

 My implementation of How-it-should-be.

-All server and clients packets for 1.7.4 are supported.
+All server and clients packets for 1.7.9 are supported.
-Only logic here - automatically enable encryption.
-You don't need to manually handle with that.

 You can use Events based packet handling (use RaisePacketHandledUnUsed() in NetworkHandler.Packets.cs) or handle dat stuff manually (use OnPacketHandled for that).